SamuelB0X/Droid/README.md

 # Droid

-A project about creating a droid class that performs faks.
+A project about creating a droid class that performs task.

 By Samuel Oviedo